core-wg/oscore-key-limits/draft-ietf-core-oscore-key-limits.md

    The value of 'limit\_q' depends on the AEAD algorithm specified in the Common Context, considering the properties of that algorithm.
 The value of 'limit\_q' is determined according to {{limits}}.

 Note for implementors: it is possible to avoid storing and maintaining the counter 'count\_q'.
-Rather, an estimated value to be compared against 'limit\_q' can be computed, by leveraging the Sender Sequence Number of the peer and (an estimate of) the other peer's.
+Rather, an estimated value to be compared against 'limit\_q' can be computed, by leveraging the Sender Sequence Number (SSN) of the peer and (an estimate of) the other peer's SSN.
 A possible method to achieve this is described in {{estimation-count-q}}.
 While this relieves peers from storing and maintaining the precise 'count\_q' value, it results in overestimating the number of encryptions performed with a Sender Key.
 This in turn results in approaching 'limit\_q' sooner and thus in performing a key update procedure more frequently.

 ### Recipient Context # {#recipient-context}